OpenMDAO/OpenMDAO-Framework/docs/simple/unconstrained.rst

             """function that sets up the architecture"""

 In the Paraboloid component, you created an ``execute`` function to tell it what to do when the component is run.
-The ``OptimizationUnconstrained`` assembly does not need an ``execute`` function because the Assembly class already has one that is sufficient for most cases.
-However the assembly does need a ``configure`` function defined which manages the creation of all the components, drivers, and data connections.
+Assemblies don't need an execute function, since they don't really do any caluclations of their own.
+Instead the assembly uses a ``configure`` function defined which manages the creation of all the components, drivers, and data connections.

-In ``confiugure`` the function ``add`` is used to add things to the assembly:
+When configuring you use the ``add`` function put things into the assembly:

 .. testcode:: simple_model_Unconstrained_pieces